Return to Home Help & Resources Frequently Asked Questions

 To use a graph or map in your presentation, click on the "Save Graph" button next to the graph.
 This will enable you to download an image file of the graph or map.
 The image file is in PNG format, which is compatible with most modern presentation, word processing, or image software.
 Some graphs or images may not have an option to copy in this way.
 When this is the case, use alt-PrtScr to copy an image of the current window to the clipboard and then paste into your presentation.
 Next select the image in your presentation document and right click for format picture to access options to crop unwanted areas, add borders, and resize.

-The other option is to use the "Data Table" link to export the data as a CSV file or to copy and paste the data into a spreadsheet program.
+The other option is to use the "Make Table" link to export the data as a CSV file or to copy and paste the data into a spreadsheet program.
 Once the data is in a spreadsheet, you can use your presentation or graphing software to create a graph or table.

 Tables